spinnaker/spinnaker.io/content/en/docs/v1.19/reference/providers/gce.md

 ---
-layout: single
 title: "Google Compute Engine"
-sidebar:
-  nav: reference
+linkTitle: "Google Compute Engine"
+weight:
+description:
 ---

 If you are not familiar with Google Compute Engine or any of the terms used below, please consult